-Archaeologist Terra
+Archaeologist Terra She/Her.

-She/Her.
 Leader for the archaeologists excavating the ruins cave, and good friends with Kayla.
 Has a Kabuto, which she dotes on.
 Just wants her stuff back, and is willing to even work with the party sent by the Pokéfan club to achieve that.
 Should be played rather deadpan and straight to the point, but not emotionless.
 If the party shows an interest in her work, she gets just as energetic as Geoff.

-Just looking into the cave reveals the situation: The archaeologists are being assaulted by a small group of very agitated Pokémon.
+The archaeologists are being assaulted by a small group of very agitated Pokémon.
 If the party looks closely at the scene, they can deduce that the Pokémon aren't hurting anyone, and are mostly just trashing their camp and causing property damage.
 Terra, who until now has been trying to convince her Kabuto to battle the wild Pokémon, will ask the party to help them.

-Include a mixture of the following Pokémon equal to the number of players in your campaign.
+Include a mixture of the following Pokémon equal to the number of players.
 It's also a good chance to look at your players' wishlists and put any cave Pokémon they want in here!

-A note to GMs: if the wild Pokémon are rolling particularly terribly, don't be afraid to kick up the dice values shown here or quietly "fudge" or adjust rolls to make things more interesting.
+This encounter can be approached as a social or battle encounter.
+If social, the Pokémon's Hesitation is that "without a ranger, the team has been disturbing their nests by accident!"
+Their Trait is "ride or die for cool rocks".
+A note: if the wild Pokémon are rolling terribly, don't be afraid to quietly "fudge" or adjust rolls to make things more interesting.

-THE BRANCHING PATH

-Once the problem Pokémons' rampage is dealt with one way or another, Terra will thank the party for their help and ask what brought them to the cave.
+THE BRANCHING PATH Once the problem Pokémons' rampage is dealt with one way or another, Terra will thank the party for their help and ask what brought them to the cave.
 If the party brings up the Pokéfan club, Terra will immediately get defensive and start bad-mouthing the club as "nosy busybodies".
-Her side of the story is:

-The archaeologists found this cave with valuable artifacts inside of it and went through all the legal channels to start digging here.
-They even got a Pokémon Ranger, Kayla, to help them make sure they didn't disturb any Pokémon.

-- ◆ About a week ago, they found a King's Rock, along with a stash of evolutionary stones.
+Her side of the story is: • The archaeologists found this cave with valuable artifacts inside of it and went through all the legal channels to start digging here.
+They even got a Pokémon Ranger, Kayla, to help them make sure they didn't disturb any Pokémon. - About a week ago, they found a King's Rock, along with a stash of evolutionary stones.
 Then, about five days ago, every pointy stone they had found was stolen, including the King's Rock. - The culprit left tracks behind, in the shape of a cylinder with small protrusions from it.
 Terra thinks it's the tail of one of Geoff's Kangaskhan cosplays. - Then, two days ago, all of the evolution stones were stolen from the camp. - The tracks left this time looked like small ovals.
 Terra thinks the size means that the club employed children, those dastards! - If pressed, Terra will admit that their only "guard" was her cowardly Kabuto. - Last night, Kayla decided she would go after the thieves, and hasn't reported back since.
 Terra is worried for her, since the Pokémon have been more aggressive lately. - Today was the first time the archaeologists had been actively attacked by Pokémon, though.
 Probably because Kayla wasn't here.
 Terra says that their dig is mostly done anyways, and that if the party finds the thief and Kayla, they'll leave.
 Their best lead, besides the footprints, is that Kayla said she'd follow the stone thieves' footprints.
 She can't remember if she went downstream or upstream, though.
 The river swelling has washed away the footprints, too.
 The trainers' best bet is to pick a direction and walk!